Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 int fchdir(int fd);
 ```

-This challenge opens the file / directory that we pass as an argument, and stores it file descriptor.
+This challenge opens the file / directory that we pass as an argument, and stores it as file descriptor.

 ```c title="/challenge/babyjail_level6.c" showLineNumbers
 # ---- snip ----